tlienart/SimonCoste.github.io/posts/diffusion.md

 &\leqslant \int_0^T \mathbb{E}\left[|\nabla\log p_t(X_t) - \nabla\log q_t(X_t)|^2 + |\nabla\log q_t(X_t) - s(t,X_t)|^2\right]dt.
 \end{align}
 @@
-Minimizing the score matching objective function does not minimize this upper bound, a striking difference with the SDE version.
-The reason is that the Fisher divergence provides no control whatsoever on the kl divergence between the solutions of two transport equations; but, due to the presence of a diffusive term, it provides a control on the kl divergence between the solutions of the associated Fokker-Planck equations.
-This might be one of the explanations for the notorious underperformance of the ODE solvers, observed in practice by many practicioners.
-Such an analysis was brought by the remarkable paper  on [stochastic interpolants](https://arxiv.org/abs/2303.08797).
+There is a significant difference between the score matching objective function and the SDE version.
+Minimizing the former does not minimize the upper bound, whereas the latter does.
+This disparity is due to the Fisher divergence, which does not provide control over the KL divergence between the solutions of two transport equations.
+However, it does regulate the KL divergence between the solutions of the associated Fokker-Planck equations, thanks to the presence of a diffusive term.
+This could be one of the reasons for the poor performance of ODE solvers in practice, as noted by many practitioners.
+The aforementioned analysis was presented in an outstanding paper on [stochastic interpolants](https://arxiv.org/abs/2303.08797).